-Total Number of Addresses - This reflects all addresses (residential and commercial) that USPS has recorded in their database.
+Total Number of Addresses reflect all addresses (residential and business) that are recorded by the USPS.

-Total Vacant Addresses - These are addresses that delivery staff on urban routes have identified as being vacant (not collecting their mail) for 90 days or longer.
+Total Vacant Addresses are addresses that delivery staff on urban routes have identified as being vacant (not collecting their mail) for 90 days or longer.

-Total no-stat Addresses - There are many reasons an address can be classified as no-stat, including:
+Total No-Stat Addresses are addresses that can be classified as "No-Stat" for many reasons, including:

-Rural Route addresses vacant for 90 days or longer
+Rural Route addresses that are vacant for 90 days or longer

 Addresses for businesses or homes under construction and not yet occupied